Jin-Zhang/MA/md/4,programming.md

 ### a.
 Python

+Python is an interpreted, object-oriented, high level scripting and programming language.
 Python has two popular version: Python 2.7 and Python 3.5.
 A lot of features has been changed

 Kivy has been elected as the GUI framework in this master thesis, but kivy support only Python 2 for now on,

-Python 的优缺点
+Advantages and disadvantages of Python Python

 ### 2.1.
 Kivy
 **Kivy** is a open source and free Python framework, used for rapid development of mobile applications or other multitouch applications.
 It's distributed under the MIT license.